lostechies/blog/_derickbailey/2011-09-26-seo-and-accessibility-with-html5-pushstate-part-2-progressive-enhancement-with-backbone-js.md

 With all of this in place &#8211; server rendered HTML and progressive enhancement to enable client side JavaScript &#8211; we can set our Backbone application up to use PushState.
 To do this, we only need to enable PushState via the \`Backbone.history.start\` function:

-[gist id=1243356 file=5-pushstate.js]
+{% gist 1243356 5-pushstate.js %}

 Using Backbone&#8217;s \`history\` requires a Router with at least one route, of course.
 While I haven&#8217;t shown how to use a router in this post, there are plenty of example of using routers out there on the web, including [my own blog posts on backbone.js](http://lostechies.com/derickbailey/category/backbone/) and [my training course](http://backbonetraining.net).
 Once a router is in place, though, and Backbone&#8217;s history is started, the browser will have it&#8217;s URL updated with full URLs instead of URL hash fragments.

 If we have set everything up correctly, a user will be able to hit the root of our application and Backbone will pick up and start the application from there.
 Then, once the user has progressed through the application and the browser&#8217;s URL has been updated appropriately, they can either bookmark the URL, copy & paste it or simply hit the refresh button in their browser.
 Doing this will cause the browser to make a request back to the server for the page that the browser was previously looking at.
 Once the page is rendered by the server and sent down to the browser, our JavaScript will kick in and enhance the functionality of the page, allowing the full experience of the page for those browsers that can support it.